Azure/iotedge-lorawan-starterkit/docs/adr/012_decouple_from_edge.md

 When decoupling LNS from Azure IoT Edge, there are different possibilities for handling the scenarios covered by direct method invocation.

-As stated in previous paragraphs, the "Facade" Azure Function has to differentiate between LNS deployment modes depending on the "LNS device id".

-This means that an Azure IoT Edge device will still be using the direct method invocations provided by IoT Hub whereas the "cloud" deployments will use a new, different, mechanism.
+We want an Azure IoT Edge device to still be using the direct method invocations provided by IoT Hub whereas the "cloud" deployments to use a new, different, mechanism.

-For "cloud" deployments, such mechanism consists in using Redis Pub/Sub to publish the method invocation events on a topic, to which all the LNS instances are subscribing and filtering based on their "hostname".
+For "cloud" deployments, such mechanism consists in using Pub/Sub to publish the method invocation events on a topic, to which all the LNS instances are subscribing and filtering based on their "hostname".

 The decision is to:

+- Abstract the logic for calling a "direct method" and provide two implementations, one based on existing IoT Hub code and another one based on Pub/Sub mechanism (while still abstracting the actual service used for Pub/Sub)
 - Reuse [Azure Cache for Redis](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-overview) instance that it's already being deployed in the solution as it allows the usage of [Redis Pub/Sub functionality](https://redis.io/docs/manual/pubsub/)
 - As a stretch goal, useful for high scale and testing scenarios, implement a new function for clearing cache of all the LNS subscribed to the topic